s-ocando/wazuh-documentation/source/migrating-from-ossec/index.rst

 The migration of Elastic stack, in the case that you already have it installed, is beyond the scope of Wazuh documentation.
 We recommend you visit our guides for :ref:`Installing Elastic Stack <installation_elastic>`.

 .. note::
     OSSEC agents are compatible with Wazuh server.
 You can even have different versions of Wazuh and OSSEC agents reporting to a centralized Wazuh server.
 Having said that, it is recommended to keep both server and agents updated to the latest version.
-For interactive help, our `mailing list <https://groups.google.com/d/forum/wazuh>`_ is available.
-You can subscribe by sending an email to ``wazuh+subscribe@googlegroups.com``.
+For interactive help, our `mailing list <https://groups.google.com/d/forum/wazuh>`_, `Slack <https://wazuh.com/community/join-us-on-slack>`_ channel and `GitHub <https://github.com/wazuh/>`_ community are available.

 .. toctree::
    :hidden: